StudioMitesh/breakthesilence/README.md

 ## 🤝 Contribution
 We welcome contributions to enhance **Break the Silence**.
 If you're interested in collaborating, please fork the repository and submit a pull request with a detailed description of your changes.

+## 🛡️ Ethical Considerations
+While building **Break the Silence**, we focused on developing an inclusive tool to bridge communication gaps for non-verbal individuals.
+However, we acknowledge the importance of ethical considerations, such as accuracy, privacy, and security.
+While our gesture recognition aims to be highly accurate, there may be limitations that result in incorrect interpretations.

+We take data security seriously, ensuring that user information is securely stored through Firebase and used only for authentication and contextual conversations.
+Additionally, we strive to minimize hallucinations and inaccuracies from the language model by carefully crafting prompts and tuning model behavior for appropriate outputs.

 ## 🙌 Acknowledgments
 - [Firebase](https://firebase.google.com/) for providing real-time database and hosting solutions.